About

 Community Members: Help us tend our plots.
 Join one of our volunteer groups or inquire about starting your own.
 Get to know your neighbors, learn landcare skills, and play an active role in solving the climate and biodiversity crises.

-Land Managers: Invest in testing maintenance and stewardship practices.
-Hire us to engage with community members to design and care for a restoration plot.
+Land Managers: Hire us to design and care for a restoration plot.
+Invest in testing maintenance and stewardship practices.

-Designers & Professionals: Bring us onto your team as part of your community engagement process to quickly test ideas that can then be deployed at a larger scale.
+Bring us onto your team to test ideas that can be later deployed at a larger scale.
 Our innovative approach combines community stewardship, experimental restoration design and land-based research.

-University of Southern California students: Take our fall elective Arch546 which is open to all students across the university.
+University of Southern California Students: Take our Test Plot fall elective Arch546, taught by Alex Robinson, which is open to all students across the university.

 Our Process